E X T E N D E D B I O

 Vanessa Tiegs, mentor and visionary menstrual-blood artist, whose creative practice has broadened my sense of menstrual expression.

-The Menstrual Cycle Support Advisory Board, whose interdisciplinary guidance — spanning clinical practice, research, technology and organisational leadership — has strengthened the rigour of this work.
+The Menstrual Cycle Support Team & Advisory Board, whose interdisciplinary guidance — spanning clinical practice, research, technology and organisational leadership — has strengthened the rigour of this work.

 Justin Francis OBE, UK Government Advisor on Nature — whose mentorship shaped my understanding of whole-system responsibility.
 Justin was mentored by social justice activist, Dame Anita Roddick.